cosmos72/stmx/doc/introduction.md

 - it is NOT a serialization or persistence framework.
-Rather, messing with metaclasses and playing (allowed) tricks with slots contents as STMX does, quite likely does **not** mix well with serialization or persistence libraries such as CL-STORE, because they typically need full control on the slots of the objects to be serialized and de-serialized.
+Rather, messing with metaclasses and playing (allowed) tricks with slots contents as STMX does, quite likely does **not** mix well with serialization or persistence libraries such as CL-STORE or CL-MARSHAL, because they typically need full control on the slots of the objects to be serialized and de-serialized.
 - it is NOT a million dollar library from some deep-pocket company.
 At the moment, it is the work of a single person.